Evidlo/prelim/main.typ

         $I_"exo,t" = g^*_t phi.alt(beta) integral_l bold(a)_t (vc(r))  bold(rho)_t (vc(r)) dif s #gt([(phot/s/cm²/sr)])$
     ) <integral2>

-    #rt([FIXME: notation inconsistent with other sections])
+    // #rt([FIXME: notation inconsistent with other sections])

     where $l$ is the pixel #gls("LOS"), illustrated in @emission_model_physics.
-    Through Beer's law and a logarithmic transform, this integral equation is also valid for many modalities featuring absorptive rather than emissive media. #rt([FIXME: citation])
+    Through Beer's law and a logarithmic transform, this integral equation is also valid for many modalities featuring absorptive rather than emissive media.

     // knlown as a #gls("LOS"), an example of the Fredholm integral of the first kind.